Hnafy/practice/README.md

 font-family property to specify the font of a text
 > [!NOTE]
 > inherit keyword specifies that a property should inherit its value from its parent element.

+## table
+To make a cell span over multiple columns, use the colspan attribute To make a cell span over multiple rows, use the rowspan attribute To avoid having double borders like in the example above, set the CSS border-collapse property to collapse

+## list
+list-style-type property is used to define the style of the list item marker.
+It can have one of the following values:

+disc	Sets the list item marker to a bullet (default) circle	Sets the list item marker to a circle square	Sets the list item marker to a square none	The list items will not be marked

+The type attribute of the <ol> tag, defines the type of the list item marker:

+type="1"	The list items will be numbered with numbers (default) type="A"	The list items will be numbered with uppercase letters type="a"	The list items will be numbered with lowercase letters type="I"	The list items will be numbered with uppercase roman numbers type="i"	The list items will be numbered with lowercase roman numbers